mattermost/docs/source/boards/working-with-boards.rst

 Using Boards begins with selecting the type of board you want to use.
 The containers within a board, called cards, are used for tasks.
 Views are a way to group cards based on their property (e.g., priority, status, etc).

-To add a new board, select **+ Add Board** in the bottom left corner of the screen.
+* To add a new board, select **+ Add Board** in the bottom left corner of the screen.
+* To rename a board, select the title area to edit it.
+* To display the board description, hover over the board's name to activate the **show**/**hide** toggle.
+* Boards and cards are created with random icons by default.
+To change or remove icons, select the icon then choose the appropriate action.

+All changes you make to boards and cards are saved immediately.

-Changing Views
+Changing views
 --------------

 For this exercise, select the **Project Tasks** template.
 The first view of the new board is a table of all tasks.